 What is S.T.E.M. education?
 S.T.E.M. is our kid’s future.
 S.T.E.M. is science, technology, engineering, and math.
-In each one of these areas of learning it is imperative that our kids need to be comfortable with and enjoy tackling the challenges that come their way in order to excel in their adult lives.
+In each one of these areas of learning it is imperative that our kids need to be comfortable with and enjoy tackling the challenges that come their way to excel in their adult lives.
 S.T.E.M. makes creators, thinkers, problem solvers, doers, innovators, and inventors.

 The focus is on hands-on inquiry and open-ended exploration in many different fields.
 Students will work collaboratively to discover and design to real world situations for real world problems.
 S.T.E.M. education employs back door learning.
 Your kids do not even realize how much they learn during class.
 There will be multiple right answers and failure will be reframed as a positive step on the way to discovering and designing solutions and as a necessary part of learning.

 Another huge area learned in S.T.E.M. education is the art of collaboration.
 Students will learn to work in groups with others who may challenge them.
-They will start learning real world working skills of conflict management, team work, team leading, allowing others to take the lead, encouragement and support of their fellow team members.
+They will start learning real world working skills of conflict management, teamwork, team leading, allowing others to take the lead, encouragement, and support of their fellow team members.
 And have we mentioned the fact that S.T.E.M. is just plain FUN.

 Recently I had a mom who laughingly recounted an exchange that happened in her house the previous week.
 Her husband was having a very frustrating time with a plumbing issue.
 His 4th grade daughter went into the bathroom and said to him, “I got this dad.
 I do S.T.E.M.”
 I love the confidence this class gives our kids.